The Best Harry Potter Experiences In The UK In 2023

 1. Take the Harry Potter Studio Tour

-If you’re visiting London at Christmas, you can experience a Harry Potter Christmas at Hogwarts in the Snow (from 3rd December to 17th January 2021).
-Don’t forget to also check out the London Christmas lights if you’re doing a walking tour.
-It’s a lovely thing to do at Christmas with kids.
+If you’re visiting London at Christmas, you can experience a Harry Potter Christmas at Hogwarts in the Snow (from 12th November to 15th January 2023).
+It is actually based in Hertfordshire and is one of the best things to do at Christmas in Hertfordshire.

 Getting to the Warner Brothers Studios

 Many people search for the Harry Potter studio London but it is actually not in London, it is in Hertfordshire, just a little outside of London.

 If you have a car, there is a free carpark on-site.
 You can also take a direct train from central London (Euston) to Watford Junction.
 From there you can take a shuttle bus to the studios.